 A total of 7 clinical studies were performed to evaluate the local infiltration of Naropin to produce anesthesia for surgery and analgesia in postoperative pain management.
-In these studies 297 patients who received Naropin n doses up to 200 mg (concentrations up to mg/mL, 0.5%) were evaluable for efficacy With infiltration of 100 to 200 mg Naropin, the time to first request for analgesic was 2 to 6 hours.
-When compared to placebo.
-Naropin produced lower pain scores and a reduction of analgesic consumption.
+In these studies 297 patients who received Naropin in doses up to 200 mg (concentrations up to 5 mg/mL, 0.5%) were evaluable for efficacy.
+With infiltration of 100 to 200 mg Naropin, the time to first request for analgesic was 2 to 6 hours.
+When compared to placebo, Naropin produced lower pain scores and a reduction of analgesic consumption anesthesia for surgery and for acute pain management. epidural block for surgery including Surgical Anesthesia: